Skip to content

 Note that there are agent design patterns where local negations are perfectly safe to ignore, so Soar allows local negations by default.
 In some agents, they are common enough that turning the filter on prevents any rules from being learned.

 If you suspect that a rule may be over-general because of locally negated condition, you can verify whether such a condition was encountered during backtracing by using the chunk stats command and explain stats command.
-See Sections 9.4.1.2 and 9.6.3.8 for more information.
+See Debugging Explanation-Based Chunking and explain stats for more information.

 If such chunks are problematic, turning off chunking’s correctness filter allow-local-negations will force Soar to reject chunks whose problem-solving involved a local negation.